siduppal/msteams-docs/msteams-platform/documentation-workflow/writing-workflow.md

 [Docs contributor guide](https://review.docs.microsoft.com/en-us/help/contribute/?branch=master).

 The OPS portal allows us to monitor the health of the build system that processes our md files and publishes our finished documentation to the web.
 [OPS Portal](https://ops.microsoft.com/#/login).
 Once you are in the OPS portal, you will want to install a plug-in that allows pushing content from the Master branch to the Live branch.
-This can be done directly from Github using the command line, but the process is complicated and can result in tangled file histories is care is not taken.
+This can be done directly from GitHub using the command line, but the process is complicated and can result in tangled file histories is care is not taken.
 The plug-in is less complicated to use and more reliable.

 Just in case, the git command line replacement for the plug in is: git checkout master